-13.1 FIRMWARE UPDATE VIA EG4® ELECTRONICS APP
+13.1 FIRMWARE UPDATES VIA EG4® ELECTRONICS APP

 Before updating firmware through the EG4® Monitor app, ensure the mobile device being used has enough battery life to last through the update.
 While the update is ongoing, do not close the application.
-Ensure the Wi-Fi dongle is securely connected and correctly configured (see Section 10.1 for details) before performing the following steps:
+Ensure the Wi-Fi dongle is securely connected and correctly configured (see section 10.1 for details) before performing the following steps:

-- Open the EG4 Electronics app on a mobile device and select the "DOWNLOAD FIRMWARE" button. - Choose the correct firmware file (contact distributor for the most up-to-date files) and select "DOWNLOAD" on the right side to download the file to the mobile device. - 3.
+- 1. Open the EG4® Electronics app on a mobile device and select the "DOWNLOAD FIRMWARE" button. - 2.
+Choose the correct firmware file (see eg4electronics.com for the most up-to-date files) and select "DOWNLOAD" on the right side to download the file to the mobile device. - 3.
 Keep the app running and go to the mobile device's Wi-Fi settings.
-Connect the mobile device to the dongle's network.
-The dongle's network ID will be the same as the dongle's serial number.

-- Return to the home screen of the app and select "LOCAL CONNECT".
+Connect the mobile device to the dongle's Wi-Fi network.
+The dongle's network ID will be the same as the dongle's serial number. - 4.
+Return to the home screen of the app and select "LOCAL CONNECT."
 Select the "Set" button on the bottom right side and proceed to the next step. - 5.
 After completing step 4, the Local Set Interface will appear.
-Swipe upward on the screen of the mobile device until the "UPDATE FIRMWARE" button is visible at the bottom of the app's display. - 6.
+Swipe to the bottom of the screen and select "UPDATE FIRMWARE." - 6.
 Choose the correct installation package in the dropdown box and select "UPDATE FIRMWARE" to begin the updating process.